Adrian21203/Approximation-of-the-solutions-of-ordinary-differential-equations-of-order-1/README.md

 - Tkinter elements for displaying the numerical data table.

 ## Description
-The approximation of first-order ordinary differential solutions using Euler's explicit Implicit Runge Kutta2 and Runge Kutta4 methods is crucial in various scientific and engineering fields.
-Numerical methods, such as explicit Euler, implicit Euler, Runge-Kutta of order 2 and Runge-Kutta of order 4, are used to obtain approximate solutions to such equations.
+The application is a tool for solving first-order differential equations using numerical methods.
+It allows users to enter equations, apply methods such as Euler and Runge-Kutta, and visualize results through graphs and tables.
+It also compares the numerical solutions with the exact ones, calculating the errors for each chosen method, and offers the option to save the generated graphs.